FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Present your ideas to the other people in your breakout room (or in small groups).
 You can just get feedback from one another or you can work together on the other parts of the lab.

 \*\***Summarize feedback you got here.**\*\*
-I have shared my storyboards with Hauke and Jane doe.
+I have shared my storyboards with Hauke and Chan-woo.

 Hauke:
 >The idea is great!
 It reminds me of "Car blindzone alarm".
 But you should think about these things carefully.